By using this site, you agree to the Privacy Policy and Terms of Use.

 Residents were encouraged to get involved in the process.
 Council invited the public to attend a budget hearing at 6 p.m.
 Thursday at City Hall, where the fire department’s funding will be discussed alongside police and community and economic development.

-Stabbing Incident in Allentown Under Investigation
+Stabbing Incident Burger King on s 4th st in Allentown

 Share This Article